Embed This Data

 The three-island Union of the Comoros has experienced more than 20 coup attempts since independence in 1975, most recently in 2013.
 A 2001 constitution granted each island increased autonomy and stipulated that the presidency would rotate among the three islands.
 A 2009 referendum extended presidents’ terms from four to five years and increased the central government’s authority at the expense of local governments.
-The transfer of power to President Ikililou Dhoinine in 2011 was peaceful, and the next presidential election is scheduled for 2016.
-Although Comoros is a leading producer of ylang-ylang, cloves, and vanilla, its narrow export base and closed economy leave it vulnerable to external shocks.
-It also has poor transportation infrastructure.
-Comoros is heavily dependent on foreign aid and remittances.
+President Ikililou Dhoinine stepped down peacefully in 2016, but the initial round of voting for his successor was marred by irregularities and isolated violence.
+Opposition politician and former President Azali Assoumani was eventually elected in a runoff vote.
+Comoros is a leading producer of ylang-ylang, cloves, and vanilla.

 The top personal income tax rate is 30 percent, and the top corporate tax rate is 50 percent.
 Other taxes include a value-added tax and an insurance tax.
-The overall tax burden equals 12.1 percent of total domestic income.
-Government spending amounts to 25.2 percent of total domestic output.
-Government finance has been under pressure due to the growth in public-sector wages and salaries and the cost of legislative elections.
+The overall tax burden equals 11.8 percent of total domestic income.
+Government spending has amounted to 25 percent of total output (GDP) over the past three years, and budget surpluses have averaged 7.3 percent of GDP.
+Public debt is equivalent to 26.7 percent of GDP.

 The regulatory environment still imposes significant burdens on entrepreneurs.
 Minimum capital requirements to launch a company exceed the average level of annual income.
 With development of a modern labor market lagging, the informal sector accounts for most employment.
 The government subsidizes state-owned but poorly managed water, electricity, and oil utilities and controls other prices.